barryvdh/laravel-async-queue/readme.md

 ### Install

-Add the package to the require section of your composer.json and run `composer update`
+Require the latest version of this package with Composer

-    "barryvdh/laravel-async-queue": "0.2.x"
+    composer require barryvdh/laravel-async-queue

 Add the Service Provider to the providers array in config/app.php